FeTS-AI/Front-End/README.md

 Successful completion of this project will lead to an easy-to-use potentially-translatable tool enabling easy, fast, objective, repeatable and accurate tumor segmentation, without requiring a computational background by the user, and while facilitating further analysis of tumor radio-phenotypes towards accelerating discovery.

-FeTS is developed and maintained by the [Center for Biomedical Image Computing and Analytics (CBICA)](https://www.cbica.upenn.edu/) at the University of Pennsylvania, in collaboration with [Intel Labs](https://www.intel.com/content/www/us/en/research/overview.html) and [Intel AI](https://www.intel.com/ai).
+FeTS is developed and maintained by the [Center for Biomedical Image Computing and Analytics (CBICA)](https://www.cbica.upenn.edu/) at the University of Pennsylvania, in collaboration with [Intel Labs](https://www.intel.com/content/www/us/en/research/overview.html), [Intel AI](https://www.intel.com/ai), and Intel Internet of Things Group.

 For more details, please visit us at https://www.fets.ai/